 Fundamental tools and techniques in financial planning; working capital management, capital budgeting; cost of capital; dividend theory, mergers and business failures.
-Prerequisites: Principles of accounting, principles of economics and statistics or equivalent.
+Prerequisites: Principles of Accounting (ACCT 2301 and 2302), Principles of Economics (ECON 2301 and 2302), and DSCI 3321. or equivalent.